 Blood Alcohol Content (BAC) Chart For Adams County, Colorado

 As mentioned above, gender and weight play a major role in the contribution to someone’s BAC reading.
 A 120lb female may be considered legally intoxicated after only 2 drinks in one hour, whereas a 160lb man might be able to drink up to 4 drinks in an hour to have a BAC reading 0.9% and thus be legally intoxicated.
 The following national charts illustrate how weight and gender affect BAC percentage based on the number of drinks ingested in one hour:

 Denver County DUI/DWAI police officers most often use various infrared light absorption machines (commonly called “breathalyzers” by the public) to determine a person’s BAC level based on breath.
 BAC can also be obtained by drawing a sample of blood from the motorist and submitting the blood sample to a laboratory to test the blood.
 Most laboratories use processes such as gas chromatography and headspace gas chromatography to measure the alcohol contained in such blood samples.
 Each of these methods has strengths and weaknesses associated with its process.
 Your Colorado DUI/DWAI lawyer has resources to evaluate the specific testing done in your case.

 DWAI/DUI Attorney In Denver, Colorado

-The Denver, Colorado DWAI/DUI attorneys at the O'Malley and Sawyer, LLC, are familiar with BAC testing procedures and how to defend drivers from presumed impairment BAC levels.
+The Denver, Colorado DWAI/DUI attorneys at the Sawyer Legal Group, LLC, are familiar with BAC testing procedures and how to defend drivers from presumed impairment BAC levels.
 Our defense attorneys frequently review BAC testing, procedures and regulations.
 If you are facing driving under the influence or driving while ability impaired charges, be smart, exercise your right to remain silent, and contact our experienced lawyers at 303-731-0719.
 Together, we can protect your future.